artsy/README/playbooks/incident-handling.md

   <img width=800 src="images/opsgenie-responding-0.png" />

-- Alert the relevent team via slack in the #inc-\* slack channel you created for the incident and share any applicable work-arounds or talking points in the thread to unblock teammates or partners.
+- Alert the relevant team via slack in the #inc-\* slack channel you created for the incident and share any applicable work-arounds or talking points in the thread to unblock teammates or partners.
   </details>

 #### Communicate

-The Communications Officer should note meaningful updates, discoveries, or milestones (e.g. changes in availability or resolution) in the OpsGenie timeline.
+The Communications Officer is responsible for updates across several locations:

+Incident updates, discoveries, or milestones (e.g. changes in availability or resolution) should be recorded in **the OpsGenie timeline**.
 This timeline will be referenced later while reviewing the incident ([e.g.](https://artsy.app.opsgenie.com/reports/post-mortem/b5710803-4bcb-4f0b-a906-4a2343521328/detail)), so it's helpful to have as much information captured as possible.
 Entries can even be added after-the-fact with a past timestamp.

-Internal stakeholders should be updated about any status changes or work-arounds in the original #incidents thread.
+Internal stakeholders should be updated about any status changes or work-arounds in **the original #incidents thread**.

-As the incident changes state from being investigated to mitigated to hopefully resolved, update the StatusPage entry accordingly.
+As the incident changes state from being investigated to mitigated to hopefully resolved, update **the StatusPage entry** accordingly.
 If an incident is especially lengthy, consider updating the entry periodically to reaffirm its status.
 (But not too often: customers may be subscribed to receive each of these updates by email.)

 If at any point the severity of problem is better understood to be non-urgent, _resolve_ the incident and direct